user5145/com.ankama.Dofus-flatpak/README.md

 - install runtimes
 $ flatpak install flathub org.freedesktop.Sdk/i386/1.6 org.freedesktop.Platform/i386/1.6

-- create your local repo
-$ mkdir /path/to/your/local/repo

-- build it and put in the repository (with root privilages)
+- build it create a repository and put in the repository (run with root privileges)
 \# flatpak-builder --repo=/path/to/your/local/repo --force-clean build-dir com.ankama.Dofus.yml

 - register the repo